-The Company incurred severance and other business optimization costs of \$2,949, \$7,537 and \$176 for the years ended December 31, 2017, 2016 and 2015, respectively.
-These costs were not associated with formal restructuring plans and primarily related to severance charges for certain executives, transition/duplicate staffing, professional fees and other expenses related to the Company's organizational changes.
+The Company incurred severance and other costs of \$5,323, \$2,949 and \$7,537 for the years ended December 31, 2018, 2017 and 2016, respectively.
+These costs were not associated with formal restructuring plans and primarily related to severance charges for certain executives and employees, transition/duplicate staffing, professional fees and other expenses related to the Company's organizational changes.